arvin-dwarka/Udacity_Data_Analyst/P2_Analyzing_the_NYC_Subway_Dataset/short_questions/short_question_answers.md

 ####5.1 Please discuss potential shortcomings of the methods of your analysis, including: Dataset; analysis, such as the linear regression model or statistical test.

 When inspecting the dataset, it can be noted that there was more entries than exits, as well as more non-rainy days than rainy days.
 This could have likely happened due to errors/miscounts on some turnstiles, and the vast variability in ridership by *units*.
-Perhaps, taking a larger dataset over the course of multiple months and normalizing the data by subway locations could have resolved these issues.
+It is likely that taking a larger dataset over the course of multiple months and normalizing the data by subway locations could have resolved these issues.

+Furthermore, it should be noted that many variables included in the dataset that might be very closely related such as minimum, mean and maximum temperature.
+It may be difficult to disentangle the effects of such similar features and running the risk of problems with collinearity.
+This can cause some linear regression algorithms to give incorrect results.

 The quantitative analysis used in this project had some shortcomings.
 Notably, the low R2 value.
 As discussed in Section 2.6, the inclusion of more features through a more expansive study or polynomial regressions could have increased the accuracy of the model.
 The machine learning algorithm used was unsupervised.
 It may have been beneficial to split the dataset into a trained and untrained sample sets.